 Dutch child benefit

-Child benefit available to most residents in the Netherlands
+Child benefit covers most residents

 - an adopted child;

 - a foster child;

 - another child you bring -up and care for as your own.

 Exemptions from Dutch child benefit

 - You work in the Netherlands and are covered by social security insurance in another country

 - You are studying but not working in the Netherlands

 - You work for an international organization located outside the Netherlands.
 You primarily transport people or goods outside the Netherlands

 - You are seconded to the Netherlands as a non- Dutch staff member for administrative, technical or service tasks for a diplomatic mission or consular post to the Netherlands, working here for less than 10 years